ufal/npfl129/exam/questions.md

 1. For two trained models and a given test set with $N$ examples and metric $E$, explain how to perform a paired bootstrap test that the first model is better than the other.
 [10]

 1. For two trained models and a given test set with $N$ examples and metric $E$, explain how to perform a random permutation test that the first model is better than the other with a significance level $\alpha$.
 [10]

+#### Questions@:, Lecture 13 Questions

+1. Explain the difference between deontological and utilitarian ethics.
+List examples on how these theoretical frameworks can be applied in machine learning ethics.
+[10]

+1. List at least two examples of potential ethical problems related to data collection.
+[5]

+1. List at least two examples of potential ethical problems that can originate in model evaluation.
+[5]

+1. List at least one example of an ethical problem that can originate in model design or model development.
+[5]

+1. Under what circumstances could train-test mismatch be an ethical problem?
+[5]